online-go/online-go.com/CONTRIBUTING.md

 Do the last three steps often :slight_smile:

-8. Publish your change (to github)
+8. Publish your change (to GitHub)

  When your change is ready for incorporation into OGS:

  - Click "source control" in the left
  - Click "publish change"

-Note: it might be saying "Sync" instead of "Publish" - this means that github knows about your branch already from something you did previously, that's OK.
+**Note**: it might be saying "Sync" instead of "Publish" - this means that GitHub knows about your branch already from something you did previously, that's OK.

 🎉   Now your code is available ready for a Pull Request into the main repo.